devashri1432/Empirical-Analysis-on-Jump-Statistics/README.md

 # Empirical-Analysis-on-Jump-Statistics
-Goal: Conducted research on clustering univariate scalar time series using the Jump Statistic, a novel method based on dendrogram jumps and AR-sieve bootstrapping.
-Compared performance with Silhouette and Gap Statistics using Monte Carlo simulations and real-world datasets (EDEN ISS, FRED-MD).
+Goal: To research clustering univariate scalar time series using the Jump Statistic, a novel method based on dendrogram jumps and AR-sieve bootstrapping.
+To compare performance with Silhouette and Gap Statistics using Monte Carlo simulations and real-world datasets (EDEN ISS, FRED-MD).

 This research study focuses on clustering univariate scalar time series to uncover hidden patterns and identify groups with similar temporal properties.
 The project addresses two fundamental challenges in time series clustering: